bunnyamin/bunnix/README.md

-# BLD (Bunny Linux Documentation)
+# Bunnix
-The BLD repository contains personal documentation of Linux and programs for Linux.
+The Bunnix repository contains personal documentation of Linux and programs for Linux.